 One of the hardest things I have had to come to terms with in my life is the fact that I spent nineteen years of my marriage being an unhappy wife when all along I could have been a very happy wife.
 I’ve had to mourn those wasted years.
 There gone now and there is nothing I can do to get them back.
 That’s why I am so thankful the Lord is redeeming that time for us.

 Though if I could, I would go back and talk to my former self.
 Because there are some things I would like for her to know.
 There are some things I would like to say to her to encourage her and reassure her.
 So I would say….
 Read more

 We have seen the scenario time after time.
 Two people come together in marriage with some type of baggage from past relationships.
 Be it from an ex spouse, a parent, siblings, or a bad teacher, many people have some old wombs from the past that is brought into their marriage.
 And it has been rightly said many times, “you shouldn’t make your spouse pay for what someone else did.”

 But recently when a couple in our marriage class was talking about some stuff they have to deal with from their past and how their past experiences cause them to react the way they do today, a new idea on this issue struck me.

 “Will anyone support my decision to try to save my marriage?”
-That was the thought that run through my head time after time as family and friends continued to discourage the position I had taken to save my marriage.
+This was the thought that ran through my head time after time as family and friends continued to discourage the position I took to save my marriage.
 I was believing for a miracle turnaround, but most of my loved ones thought I was a fool.
 The naysayers almost got the best of me.